mortendahl/mortendahl.github.io/_drafts/secret-sharing-part3.md

 header-img: "img/post-bg-01.jpg"
 ---

-<em><strong>TL;DR:</strong> TODO</em>

-As usual, all code is available in the [associated Python notebook](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Reed-Solomon.ipynb).

-# Robust Reconstruction
+<em><strong>TL;DR:</strong> due to redundancy in the way we generate shares, we can compensate not only for some of them being lost but also manipulated; here we look at how to do this using decoding methods for Reed-Solomon codes.</em>

-Returning to our [motivations](/2017/06/04/secret-sharing-part1/) for using secret sharing, namely to distribute trust, we recall that the shares we generate are given to shareholders that we may not trust individually.
+Returning to our motivations in [part one](/2017/06/04/secret-sharing-part1/) for using secret sharing, namely to distribute trust, we recall that the shares we generate are given to shareholders that we may not trust individually.
 As such, if we later ask for the shares back in order to reconstruct the secret then it is natural to consider how reasonable it is to assume that we will receive the original shares back.

-Specifically, what if some shares are lost, or what if some shares are manipulated to differ from what we initially generated?
+Specifically, what if some shares are *lost*, or what if some shares are *manipulated* to differ from what we initially generated?
 Both may happen due to simple systems failure, but may also be the result of malicious behaviour on the part of shareholders.
 Should we in these two cases still expect to be able to recover the secret?

+In this blog post we will see how to handle both situations.
+We will use simpler algorithms, but note towards the end how techniques like those used in [part two](/2017/06/24/secret-sharing-part2/) can be used to make the process more efficient.

+As usual, all code is available in the [associated Python notebook](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Reed-Solomon.ipynb).

+# Robust Reconstruction

 In the [first part](/2017/06/04/secret-sharing-part1/#the-missing-pieces) we saw how [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial) can be used to answer the first question, in that it allows us to reconstruct the secret as long as only a bounded number of shares are lost.
 As mentioned in the [second part](/2017/06/24/secret-sharing-part2/#polynomials), this is due to the redundancy that comes with point-value presentations of polynomials, namely that the original polynomial is uniquely defined by *any* large enough subset of the shares.
 Concretely, if `D` is the degree of the original polynomial then we can reconstruct given `R = D + 1` shares in case of Shamir's scheme and `R = D + K` shares in the packed variant; if `N` is the total number of shares we can hence afford to loose `N - R` shares.

-But this is assuming that the received shares are unaltered, and the second question concerning recovery in the face of manipulated shares is intuitively harder as we now cannot easily identify when and where something went wrong. <i>(Note that it is also harder in a more formal sense, namely that a solution for manipulated shares can also be used as a solution for lost shares, since dummy values, e.g. a constant, may be substituted for the lost shares and then instead treated as having been manipulated.
+But this is assuming that the received shares are unaltered, and the second question concerning recovery in the face of manipulated shares is intuitively harder as we now cannot easily identify when and where something went wrong. <i>(Note that it is also harder in a more formal sense, namely that a solution for manipulated shares can be used as a solution for lost shares, since dummy values, e.g. a constant, may be substituted for the lost shares and then instead treated as having been manipulated.
 As we will see below, this may however not be optimal, and doing so with the approach taken here will in fact impose a "double price" on lost shares.)</i>

 To solve this issue we will use techniques from error-correction codes, specifically the well-known [Reed-Solomon codes](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction).
-As we shall see, we can do this since our share generation procedure in fact corresponds to ([non-systemic](https://en.wikipedia.org/wiki/Systematic_code)) message encoding in these codes, and hence decoding algorithms can be used to reconstruct even in the face of manipulated shares.
+The reason we can do this is that our share generation procedure in fact corresponds to ([non-systemic](https://en.wikipedia.org/wiki/Systematic_code)) message encoding in these codes, and hence decoding algorithms can be used to reconstruct even in the face of manipulated shares.

 The robust reconstruct method for Shamir's scheme we end up with is as follows (with a straight forward generalisation to the packed scheme).
 The input is a complete list of length `N` of received shares, where missing shares are represented by `None` and manipulated shares by their new value.
 And if reconstruction goes well then the output is not only the secret, but also the indices of the shares that were manipulated.